 LAND MARKETS AND INVESTMENTS

 Land sale and land rental markets are increasingly active in Madagascar.
-The latest data (from the 1990s) indicates that 13% of households bought or sold land in the five years preceding the study, and 8-11% of cultivated land is rented out.
-In commercially-oriented agricultural areas, the markets tend to be formalized and a higher percentage of farmers (up to 40% in some areas) purchase their plots.
+The latest data (from the 1990s) indicates that 13 percent of households bought or sold land in the five years preceding the study, and 8-11 percent of cultivated land is rented out.
+In commercially oriented agricultural areas, the markets tend to be formalized and a higher percentage of farmers (up to 40 percent in some areas) purchase their plots.
 In contrast, land markets in less developed rural, urban, and peri-urban areas are largely informal (Radison et al. 2008; Randrianarisoa and Minten 2001; Jacoby and Minten 2006).

 In areas dominated by local land tenure practices, local rules govern who can buy and sell land.
 In these areas, landholders will typically only sell land if they are under financial stress.
 When land is sold, local practices favor purchases within families and local communities.
 In some cases, land may transfer to outsiders without approval from the traditional authorities.
 However, ownership claims derive their legitimacy through the support of communal institutions.
 Transactions are usually formalized with a handwritten sales receipt that is signed by the local authority (Jacoby and Minten 2006; Randrianarisoa and Minten 2001).

 COMPULSORY ACQUISITION OF PRIVATE PROPERTY RIGHTS BY GOVERNMENT